Ectobius vittiventris

-Ectobius vittiventris, the amber wood cockroach, is a species belongs to the order Blattodea.
-It is a species of wood cockroach originally from southern Europe.
-It is completely harmless to humans and does not appear as a storage pest, as it only feeds on decomposing plant material and perishes within a few days in human dwellings due to a lack of food.
-Its original range is south of the Alps, but this species seems to have established itself permanently north of the Alps and in southern Germany.
+Ectobius vittiventris, the amber wood cockroach, amber forest cockroach or garden cockroach, is a species belonging to the order Blattodea and is a type of wood cockroach originally from southern Europe.
+It is completely harmless to humans and is not a storage pest, as it only feeds on decomposing plant material and perishes within a few days in human dwellings due to a lack of food.
+Its original range was south of the Alps, but is now permanently established north of the Alps and in southern Germany.

 Since the amber forest cockroach is capable of flight, it accidentally finds its way into human dwellings, especially in areas close to its natural habitat.
 It is attracted by artificial light sources.

 Features

 The amber forest cockroach is a slender cockroach.
-The light brown body of the adult animal measuring between 9 to 14 mm long, the antennae are about twice as long as the body.
-The legs are noticeably thorny.
+The light brown body of the adult animal measuring between 9 and 14 mm long, the antennae are about twice as long as the body.
+The legs are noticeably spiny.
 The pronotum has a uniform light brown color and is translucent at the edge.
 In both sexes, the wings protrude above the tip of the abdomen, they are sometimes finely dotted.

 Normally the species can be distinguished from similar species in Central Europe by the uniformly pale, translucent pronotum.
 In case of doubt, further characteristics are to be used for a reliable determination.
-Their affiliation to the genus Ectobius can be seen in the thorns on the underside of the middle and rear thighs of the legs; these do not have rows of thorns, but only one or two thorns.
+Their affiliation to the genus Ectobius can be seen in the spines on the underside of the middle and rear thighs of the legs; these do not have rows of spines, but only one or two spines.
 The shape of the stylus (an attachment at the tip of the abdomen) and the shape of a glandular field on the upper side of the abdomen in the male are to be used for a reliable identification of the species.
 The ootheca of the female is 2.9 to 4.9 millimeters long and slightly curved lengthways.
 The dividing lines of the egg chambers shine through as fine transverse lines.
 The surface is sculptured with fine longitudinal ribs.

+The underside of the females' abdomen is predominantly yellowish in color, with narrow dark transverse bands that widen towards the center.
+The glandular pits of the males are very large, taking up more than a third of the segment width of the 8th tergite, and are oval-shaped and trough-like in depth.
+It has long hairs on the front and back wall.
+The styli at the end of the abdomen are large.

+Habitat

-The natural habitat of the amber forest cockroach is outdoors in low bushes and in gardens under pots.
+The natural habitat of the amber forest cockroach is outdoors in low bushes and gardens, often under pots.
 It feeds on decomposing plant material.
 Warm, dry summers can encourage mass reproduction.
-Then the probability is high that the animals can also be found in apartments.

-In size, shape and color, the amber forest cockroach is very similar to the German cockroach Blattella germanica, which is feared as a hygiene pest and is usually controlled.
-The most striking difference is the uniform brown pronotum in the amber forest cockroach, which in the German cockroach has two dark longitudinal stripes.
-While the German cockroach is usually only active at night, hiding during the day and flees from light, the amber forest cockroach is also diurnal.
-The adults of the amber forest cockroach are relatively capable of flight, while the adults of the German cockroach cannot fly either.
+Then there is a good chance that some make their way into homes.